Maeklong Railway Market Bangkok, Thailand

-Tip: get down to the railway tracks 10 to 15 minutes before the train arrives or departs.
+I recommend that you hang around the railway tracks 10 to 15 minutes before the train arrives or departs.
 Trains in Thailand are notorious for being late, so you don’t want to wait another hour if you miss the train by just a few minutes!

 Maeklong Railway Market Opening Hours

 The train market is open 7 days a week from 6.20am to 5.40pm.

-The Maeklong Railway Market opening hours follow the first and last train arrivals at Maeklong Station.
+The Maeklong Railway Market opening hours coincide with the first arrival and last train departure from Maeklong Station.